Tony Kerpel

-Anthony Roger Kerpel MBE (born 1946) is a British retired politician and adviser who served as the personal assistant to Prime Minister Edward Heath, special adviser to Conservative Chairman Kenneth Baker from 1986 to 1992 and adviser to South African State President F. W. de Klerk from 1993 to 1994.
+Anthony Roger Kerpel MBE (born 1945) is a British retired politician and adviser who served as the personal assistant to Prime Minister Edward Heath, special adviser to Chairman of the Conservative Party Kenneth Baker from 1986 to 1992 and adviser to South African State President F. W. de Klerk from 1993 to 1994.

 Early life and background

 Kerpel was born on 22 March 1945.
 He attended Haberdashers' Aske's Boys' School in Elstree, Hertfordshire, before going on to study at the University of Bath, where he graduated with a Bachelor of Science degree in sociology in 1968.
 He was the president of the university's students' union in 1968 and 1969 and the editor of the then-student newspaper, SUL.
 Kerpel's degree in sociology and his presidency of the students' union earned him a job at the Department for Education and Science, where he became a press secretary.
 He was then transferred to the Home Office where he continued to serve as a press secretary for ministers of both Labour and Conservative governments.
 In 1972, Kerpel took up an offer to work at the British Board of Film Censors as one of its five film examiners and left the Home Office, fulfilling a dream of his.
 He remained in this position for 14 years.